 P346L1

 TDD SSW and TDD SSW Ack frames transmitted in the same TDD slot shall be separated with SBIFS and shall have a strictly increasing Count Index subfield value.
-The first TDD SSW frame or TDD SSW Ack frame transmitted in a TDD slot shall have the Count Index subfield set to 0.
+The first TDD SSW frame or TDD SSW Ack frame transmitted in a TDD slot shall have the Count Index subfield set to 0.The Responder Feedback Offset subfield shall be equal in all TDD SSW frames transmitted in the same TDD slot.
+The Initiator Ack Offset subfield shall be equal in all TDD SSW frames transmitted in the same TDD slot.
+The Initiator Transmit Offset subfield shall be equal in all TDD SSW Ack frames transmitted in the same TDD slot.
+The Responder Transmit Offset subfield shall be equal in all TDD SSW Ack frames transmitted in the same TDD slot.

-To receive a TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to the same DMG antenna and sector as was indicated, respectively, in the TX Antenna ID and TX Sector ID subfield of the respective TDD SSW frame, at the following offset from the end of the last transmitted TDD SSW
+To receive a TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to the same DMG antenna and sector that were indicated, respectively, in the TX Antenna ID and TX Sector ID subfield of the corresponding TDD SSW frame, in the following offset, calculated as a distance from the end of the transmitted TDD SSW frame to the start of the expected transmission of the TDD SSW Feedback frame by the responder.

 CID 7058, 7059